njbca/OptiPlant/docs/src/usage.md

 ## Data folder content

 The data folder has two main folders:
-- **model_inputs**: Contains or one more excel files with techno-economic data and study-case scenarios information
+- **model_inputs**: Contains one or more excel files with techno-economic data and study-case scenarios information
 - **profiles**: Contains every time dynamic inputs (typically electricity prices, renewable power supply or grid CO2e emissions).
 Some subfolders can be used to organize the profiles folder and be called accordingly in the input excel file (see the `data/Full_model` for example).

 ## Model inputs

 The excel file inside the `model_input` is the main "workplace" to run the tool.

-In general be especially cautious on writing the name for the different cell’s inputs correctly to avoid errors.

 In the `Ammonia_paper` folder, the current file is called *Data\_ammonia\_paper.xlsx*.
 The excel document has the following sheets: